tosin2013/superadmin-workshop-template/README.md

 * **AWX / Ansible.Controller**: which is a collection that brings together all the modules and Ansible content related to the management of the AWX/Controller.
 It provides modules to connect and manage all objects of the AWX/Controller, however it does not have functionalities to use it in a scalable way.

-* **redhat_cop.controller_configuration**: This collection provides a whole layer of functionalities on top of the AWX / Ansible.Controller base collection.
+* **infra.controller_configuration**: This collection provides a whole layer of functionalities on top of the AWX / Ansible.Controller base collection.
 It basically implements these modules, adding flexibility to work in a scalable way to manage the AWX/Controller.
 The most outstanding features are:
   - It is possible to work with lists of objects in yaml format, which do not need to perform any loop when using them, just call the role within the collection.
   - It is possible to consume the configuration from custom sources, that is, it is possible to have the configuration from a custom directory structure.
   - Role to export objects in yaml format to be consumed.